 In 2013, Health Affiliates Maine was named by Inc. Magazine as one of the fastest growing small businesses, one of only thirteen named in Maine.

-Andrea Krebs, Executive Director, shares her philosophy:
+Andrea Conley, Executive Director, shares her philosophy:

 “I believe that we are all on a continuum of mental health; there are times in our lives when we are healthy, and times when we are less healthy.
 The ‘journey’ indicates that we have ups and downs, obstacles and leaps in our journey to wellness, just as our clients do.
 In our work with clients, our journey is impacted by theirs, and their journey is impacted by ours, and that is why it is a shared experience.
 It works because when clinicians and case managers are supported in striving for excellence and ethical practice, the people who need help benefit.”

--Andrea Krebs, Executive Director
+-Andrea Conley, Executive Director